Maps

 // K and V correspond to the key and value types of the target mapfun emptyMap(): map<K, V>;

-Declaring a map as a local variable, using emptyMap()
+Declaring a map as a local variable, using the emptyMap()

 let fizz: map<Int, Int> = emptyMap();let fizz: map<Int, Int> = null; // identical to the previous line, but less descriptive